Pirionfr/docker-sabnzbd-openvpn/README.md

 To make sure this work in all cases, you should add ```--pull-filter ignore ping``` to your OPENVPN_OPTS variable.

 As you can see, the container also expects a data volume to be mounted.
-This is where Transmission will store your downloads, incomplete downloads and look for a watch directory for new .torrent files.
+This is where sabnzbd will store your downloads, incomplete downloads and look for a watch directory for new .torrent files.
-By default a folder named transmission-home will also be created under /data, this is where Transmission stores its state.
+By default a folder named sabnzbd-home will also be created under /data, this is where sabnzbd stores its state.

 ### Supported providers
 This is a list of providers that are bundled within the image.
 Feel free to create an issue if your provider is not on the list, but keep in mind that some providers generate config files per user.
 This means that your login credentials are part of the config an can therefore not be bundled.
 In this case you can use the custom provider setup described later in this readme.
 The custom provider setting can be used with any provider.